Suicide of Megan Meier: Suicide

 On October 16, 2006, the tone of the messages changed.
 After Meier got home from school, Tina Meier signed into MySpace for Meier.
 She was in a hurry because she had to take her younger daughter, Allison, to the orthodontist.
 Before she could get to the door, Meier was upset.
-"Josh" sent troubling messages to Meier, including one that said: "I don't want to be friends with you anymore.
+"Josh" sent troubling messages to Meier, including one that said, "I don't want to be friends with you anymore.
 You're not a nice person."
 More messages of this type were sent, some of Meier's messages were shared with others, and bulletins were posted about her.
 Tina told her daughter to sign off and went to the orthodontist with Allison.
 She called her daughter to ask her if she had signed off, and Meier had not and was sobbing hysterically.

 When Tina got home, she was furious that Meier had not signed off.
 Tina was shocked at the vulgar language her daughter was firing back.
 Meier then told her mother, "You're supposed to be my mom!
-You're supposed to be on my side!", and then left from the computer and went upstairs.
-According to Ronald Meier, and a neighbor who had discussed the hoax with Drew, the final message sent by "Josh" read: "Everybody in O'Fallon knows who you are.
+You're supposed to be on my side!", and then left the computer and went upstairs.
+According to Ronald Meier, and a neighbor who had discussed the hoax with Drew, the final message sent by "Josh" read, "Everybody in O'Fallon knows who you are.
 You are a bad person and everybody hates you.
 Have a shitty rest of your life.
 The world would be a better place without you".

 Meier responded by saying, "You're the kind of boy a girl would kill herself over."
 The last few exchanges were made via AOL Instant Messenger instead of MySpace.
 When she ran upstairs, Meier ran into her father.
 She told him about the trouble and went to her room.
 Ron went downstairs to the kitchen where he and Tina talked about the cyberbullying and made dinner.
 Twenty minutes later, Tina suddenly froze in mid-sentence and ran up to Meier's room, but Meier had already hanged herself with a belt in her bedroom closet.
-Despite attempts to revive her, Meier was pronounced dead the next day on October 17, less than three weeks before her 14th birthday.
+Despite attempts to revive her, Meier was pronounced dead the next day on October 17, aged 13.